IBM-Automation-SPGI/Event-Automation-PoT/4/index.md

     *   It will take a few moments for the events to begin populating the table

-    *   After several hours, the table will be populated with pages of entries (cycle through these using the arrows or drop-down page selector)
+    *   The table will be populated with pages of entries (cycle through these using the arrows or drop-down page selector)

     *   Continue to verify the detected events until satisfied with the historical event data results

     *   When ready, stop the flow by clicking the **Stop** button in the top-right corner of the page

+    *   Additionally, you could go to the Event Streams UI and check the contents of the STUDENTXX.LOYALTY.APP.
+It should contain the set of events produced during the flow run

     <details>
     <summary><span style="color:orange">TROUBLESHOOTING — UNABLE TO CONNECT TO RESULTS</span></summary>